-- V. A statement by the candidate and a responsible member of the organisation that they agree to abide by the University's Regulation and Statement of Principles in respect of Intellectual Property. - 5.2 Where relevant each statement described in paragraph 5.1 above shall be endorsed by the University Supervisor. - 5.3 Before approving the registration of any candidate for the Industrial Partnership Route for the Degree of Doctor of Philosophy or the Degree of Master of Philosophy, the relevant Faculty Dean or nominated representative shall be satisfied that the statements described in paragraphs 5.1 and 5.2 above have been supplied and that they constitute an assurance that the research will be carried out in an appropriate environment. - 5.4 Candidates registered on an Industrial Partnership Route shall maintain regular contact with their University Supervisors throughout the year by video conference/email/telephone and shall attend the University at least once a year to report on and discuss the progress of the research.
-It is expected that candidates registered on an Industrial partnership Route follow Postgraduate Research Progression, Monitoring and Reporting requirements in section 12.
-It is expected that they will visit the University for a minimum of two weeks up to a maximum of four weeks in total per year or for such periods as the Faculty Postgraduate Research Sub-Committee shall determine. - 5.5 Wherever possible in the case of a candidate registered on an Industrial Partnership Route, an additional External Supervisor, not a member of the academic staff of the University, shall be appointed by the Faculty Postgraduate Research Sub-Committee who may, in consultation with the University Supervisor, undertake responsibility for the day-to-day detailed supervision of the candidate's research.
+- v.
+A statement by the candidate and a responsible member of the organisation that they agree to abide by the University's Regulation and Statement of Principles in respect of Intellectual Property. - 5.2 Where relevant each statement described in paragraph 5.1 above shall be endorsed by the University Supervisor. - 5.3 Before approving the registration of any candidate for the Degree of Doctor of Philosophy or the Degree of Master of Philosophy for which the research is to be undertaken with registration as an external student, the Faculty Postgraduate Research Sub-Committee shall be satisfied that the statements described in paragraphs 5.1 and 5.2 above have been supplied and that they constitute an assurance that the research will be carried out in an appropriate environment. - 5.4 Candidates registered on an external basis shall maintain regular contact with their University Supervisors throughout the year by email/telephone and shall attend the University at least once a year to report on and discuss the progress of the research.
+It is expected that they will visit the University for a minimum of two weeks up to a maximum of four weeks in total per year or for such periods as the Faculty Postgraduate Research Sub-Committee shall determine. - 5.5 Wherever possible in the case of a candidate registered on an external basis, an additional External Supervisor, not a member of the academic staff of the University, shall be appointed by the Faculty Postgraduate Research Sub-Committee who may, in consultation with the University Supervisor, undertake responsibility for the day-to-day detailed supervision of the candidate's research.
 In particular, the External Supervisor shall be responsible for ensuring that the thesis presented represents the candidate's own personal contribution and that where it does not, the fact is clearly indicated.
-An External Supervisor shall be appointed only where a person with equivalent research experience to that required of a University Supervisor is available to act in this capacity. - 5.6 Candidates wishing to undertake part of their study away from the University on an Industrial Partnership Route (excluding fieldwork) may be permitted to do so only where it can be demonstrated that it is to the mutual benefit of the candidate and the University that the research be pursued away from the University.
+An External Supervisor shall be appointed only where a person with equivalent research experience to that required of a University Supervisor is available to act in this capacity. - 5.6 For registration for the degree to be completed, the Faculty Postgraduate Research Sub-Committee shall have approved the candidate's programme of research and the proposed date of his or her registration together with the appointment of a University Supervisor and, if the candidate is undertaking the research on an external basis, the arrangements made to satisfy the requirements of paragraph 5.3 above. - 5.7 Candidates wishing to undertake part of their study away from the University (excluding fieldwork) may be permitted to do so only where it can be demonstrated that it is to the mutual benefit of the candidate and the University that the research be pursued away from the University.